 The prosecutor may recommend that the judge impose the maximum criminal sentence for the offense or something less than the maximum, depending upon the circumstances.
-In some instances, a criminal attorney in Cecil County may be able to work out a favorable plea deal with the prosecutor or agree to a charge reduction.
+In some instances, a criminal defense attorney in Cecil County may be able to work out a favorable plea deal with the prosecutor or agree to a charge reduction.
 A defense lawyer could also recommend a sentencing reduction at the hearing and state their reasoning for such a reduction.

 Defenses to Allegations

 All crimes in Cecil County have potential defenses.
 If the accused can successfully assert a complete defense at trial, then the charge may be subject to dismissal.
 Potential defenses in criminal cases include lack of criminal intent, mistaken identity, alibi, entrapment, duress, and self-defense.
 A Cecil County criminal lawyer could determine which defenses apply under a given set of circumstances.

 Let a Criminal Defense Attorney in Cecil County Assist